 Visiting Barcelona four times has enabled us to sample a variety of the city’s best food at casual tapas bars, neighborhood markets and no fewer than four Michelin starred restaurants.
 We’ve started mornings at hole-in-the-wall churros shops and ended nights in dimly lit gin joints.

 Read on to discover our must-eat Barcelona food favorites.
-You can experience them on your own or during a food tour.

 1. Michelin Gastronomy